Management of high uric acid levels

 With the rainy season and drop in temperatures there could also be a marked drop in your water intake.
 When children go back to the school and college routine and there is a drop in their out door activities and sports or games they may be less thirsty and drink less water.
 A low water intake can lead to a condition called Gout.
 Earlier this condition was seen mainly in adults.
 Now as young children are taking up sports and games more seriously and at competitive levels we are observing these gout problems in teenagers.
 Also with children commuting long distances to school and consuming very little water through a long day this problem has increased.

-So the first step is to see that even children are trained from a young age to drink plenty of water.
+So the First step is to see that even children are trained from a young age to drink plenty of water.
 Children below 10 must consume one and a half liters of water daily.
-Children above 10 must drink two liters and after 18 two and a half to 3 liters is a must,specially for those involved in sports and games.
+Children above 10 must drink two liters and after 18 two and a half to 3 liters is a must.

 The second step is to make it a rule to eat less non-veg.
 Try to eat it only once a day and preferably only at lunch so that there is time to digest it.
 Soups and gravies of meat or fish and vegetables produce high levels of uric acid, so those diagnosed with this problem should try to avoid this.